james-door/cv/src/personalProjectsMarkup/website.md

     background-color: var(--code-block-colour);
 }
 ```
+ However, using this method I was only able to include the language and wasn't able to pass other information from the markdown such as the file.
+Moreover, the bar did not always match the correct width when there was overflow in the `CSS•grvsc-container`, such that when scrolling you would go past the right edge of the bar.
+Instead I used the HTML parser discussed in [Generating HTML](#Generating%20HTML) to insert the bars above every code fence.

-One of the features of the [gatsby-remark-vscode](https://www.gatsbyjs.com/plugins/gatsby-remark-vscode/) is the ability to add a custom class to `CSS•grvsc-container`.
+One feature of gatsby-remark-vscode allows adding a custom class to `CSS•grvsc-container`.
 The custom class is added by specifying the name of the class as the value of the `JS•wrapperClassName` property of the plugin's option object.
-This class name can optionally be returned by a JS funciton.
-This function has two useful parameters, `JS•parsedOptions` which allows us to pass a custom object from the markdown and `JS•langauge` which is the language of the code fence.
+This class name can optionally be returned by a JS function.
+This function has two useful parameters, `JS•parsedOptions` which allows us to pass a custom object from the markdown and `JS•language` which is the language of the code fence.
 I pass the custom `JS•filePath` object from the markdown which specifies the file path and a link to the Github page.
-Using this information I set the custom class `CSS•grvsc-container` to contain this information, using `JS•__` as a delimter.
+Using this information I set the custom class `CSS•grvsc-container` to contain this information, using `JS•__` as a delimiter.
 Also I appended the `JS•numberLines` property to the Github URL with the fragment identifier #L, which Github uses to allow jumping to a particular line of code.

 ```JS {numberLines: 51, filePath: {path:'cv/gatsby-config.js',link: 'https://github.com/james-door/cv/blob/main/gatsby-config.js'}}
         wrapperClassName: ({ parsedOptions, language, markdownNode, node }) => {